yashsinha1611/sfdocs_Build_AI/docs/Tracing/python.md

 ##### Sample Helm Chart deployment

-The below link contains the sample helm chart deployment with the log correlation enabled by following the configuration mentioned in the above sections.
+[Click here](https://github.com/snappyflow/tracing-reference-apps/tree/master/Log-Correlation-RefApps/flask-app) to view the sample application for which the tracing feature is enabled by using the configuration mentioned in the above sections.

-[Click Here](https://github.com/snappyflow/tracing-reference-apps/tree/master/Log-Correlation-RefApps/flask-app) to view the reference application.

 ---
 Follow the below steps if the application logs are storing in specific location.